🩺 Diabetes for UK GPs

 Diabetic Neuropathy

 Nerve damage affecting peripheral, autonomic, and focal nerves.
-Affects up to 50% of diabetics.
+Affects up to 50% of people with diabetes.

 Screening: